-"....an ad interim measure, the "Telecommunication (Broadcasting and Cable) Services (Second) Tariff Order 2004" (6 of 2004) dated 01.10.2004, the "Telecommunication (Broadcasting and Cable) Services (Third) (CAS Areas) Tariff Order 2006 (6 of 2006) dated 31.08.2006 and the "Telecommunication (Broadcasting and Cable) Services) (Fourth) (Addressable Systems) Tariff Order, 2010 (1 of 2010)
+"....an ad interim measure, the "Telecommunication (Broadcasting and Cable) Services (Second) Tariff Order 2004" (6 of 2004) dated 01.10.2004, the "Telecommunication (Broadcasting and Cable) Services (Third) (CAS Areas) Tariff Order 2006 (6 of 2006) dated 31.08.2006 and the "Telecommunication (Broadcasting and Cable) Services) (Fourth) (Addressable Systems) Tariff Order, 2010 (1 of 2010) dated 21.07.2010 respectively shall apply subject to the outcome of the civil appeal filed by TRAI before the Hon'ble Supreme Court challenging the order dated 9th March, 2015 of the Hon'ble TDSAT."

-- 18. The Authority, as per the Hon'ble TDSAT order initiated a consultation process and issued a consultation paper (CP) titled "Tariff issues related to commercial subscribers" on 14 July 2015 seeking comments/ views of all the stakeholders.
+18. The Authority, as per the Hon'ble TDSAT order initiated a consultation process and issued a consultation paper (CP) titled "Tariff issues related to commercial subscribers" on 14 July 2015 seeking comments/ views of all the stakeholders.
 The CP took a fresh and holistic approach without being biased with previous determinations to the issue.
 A total of 22 comments were received, however no counter-comment was received.
 An Open-House discussion (OHD) was conducted on 18 August 2015 at New Delhi wherein 73 stakeholders participated.
-A total of 11 post-OHD comments were also received. - 19.
-This tariff order is being issued after comprehensive study and analysis of the issues while taking into consideration comments/ views of all the stakeholders in response to consultation paper as well as discussions in OHD.
+A total of 11 post-OHD comments were also received.

+19. This amendment to the interconnection regulations is being issued after comprehensive study and analysis of the issues while taking into consideration comments/ views of all the stakeholders in response to consultation paper as well as discussions in OHD.